-- Electrical transformers, wires, or other utility interconnections shall be constructed as required by the utility provider and may be above ground if necessary; provided, however, that every reasonable effort shall be made to place all utility connections underground, depending on appropriate soil conditions and topography of the site and any requirements of the utility provider. - F. All electric power generated at a Ground-Mounted Solar Electric Installation shall be from Solar Energy. - G. Access Driveways shall be constructed to minimize grading, removal of stone walls or roadside trees, and minimize impacts to environmental or historic resources.
+Electrical transformers, wires, or other utility interconnections shall be constructed as required by the utility provider and may be above ground if necessary; provided, however, that every reasonable effort shall be made to place all utility connections underground, depending on appropriate soil conditions and topography of the site and any requirements of the utility provider.

+- F. All electric power generated at a Ground-Mounted Solar Electric Installation shall be from Solar Energy. - G. Access Driveways shall be constructed to minimize finished width, grading, removal of stone walls or roadside trees, incompatible appearance from the roadway, and impacts to environmental or historic resources.